puppetlabs-toy-chest/puppetlabs-aws/README.md

 The module has basic `puppet resource` support, so you can manage AWS resources from the command line.

-For example, the following command will list all the security groups:
+For example, the following command lists all the security groups:

 ~~~
 puppet resource ec2_securitygroup